mikedh/trimesh/README.md

 Rtree may not build without libspatialindex installed, get it with:

     sudo apt-get install libspatialindex*

+If you would like to use the trimesh.creation functions, meshpy is required:

+   sudo pip install meshpy

 ### Example
     import numpy as np